On the problem of unique continuation for the p-Laplace equation: Introduction

+For $p=2$ we recover the Laplace equation $\Delta u=0$.
+We study the question whether two different solutions to \eqref{eq:pLap} can coincide in an open subset of their common domain of definition $G$.

-\end{itemize} The latter formulation is equivalent to the following: (ii') Let $u$ be a solution to \eqref{eq:pLap} and consider two open concentric balls $B_r\subset \overline{B}_R\subset G$ such that $u=0$ on $B_r$, then $u\equiv 0$ in $B_R$.
-The problem of unique continuation, both (i) and (ii), is still, to the best of our knowledge, an open problem, except for the linear case $p=2$.
-The planar case for (ii) has been solved by Manfredi in \cite{Manfredi}, see also Bojarski and Iwaniec~\cite{BoIw}, as they have observed that the complex gradient of a solution to \eqref{eq:pLap} is quasiregular.
+This problem of unique continuation is still, to the best of our knowledge, an open problem, except for the planar case $n=2$.
+The planar case has been solved by Alessandrini~\cite{Aless87}, and by a different approach by Manfredi~\cite{Manfredi} and Bojarski and Iwaniec in \cite{BoIw}, as they have observed that the complex gradient of a solution to \eqref{eq:pLap} is quasiregular.

+In addition, there are some recent partial results of the unique continuation property for the game \p-Laplace equation on trees.
+We refer to \cite{Rossi}.

-We refrain from giving a detailed bibliographical account on the literature on unique continuation results for elliptic equations.
-We refer to the papers \cite{GarLinIndiana} and \cite{GarLinCPAM} by Garofalo and Lin, and suggest the reader to consult also their bibliographies for more detailed information on the subject.
+We refrain from giving a detailed bibliographical account on the literature on unique continuation results for linear elliptic equations in divergence form.
+We refer to the papers \cite{GarLinIndiana} and \cite{GarLinCPAM} by Garofalo and Lin, and to a more recent paper by Alessandrini~\cite{Aless}, and suggest the reader to consult also their bibliographies for more detailed information on the subject.

 In the present paper, we deal with the problem of unique continuation by studying a certain generalization of Almgren's frequency function for the \p-Laplacian.
-By this approach we have obtained some partial results on the unique continuation problem in both cases (i) and (ii).
-These results, along with the notation and the preliminary results, are stated in \textsection~\ref{sect:Results}.
-The proofs can be found in \textsection~\ref{sect:ProofUniqLin}--\ref{sect:ProofUniqCont}.
+Our results, along with the notation and the preliminary results, are stated in \textsection~\ref{sect:Results}.
+The proofs can be found in \textsection~\ref{sect:ProofweakDprop}--\ref{sect:Affine}.